This article contains the following information about Symphony Splash:

 The Victoria Symphony Orchestra is, as the name suggests, a symphony orchestra based in Victoria, BC.
 Founded in 1941, it’s an impressive orchestra for a city of Victoria’s size.

-For more information about the event see the Symphony Splash website.
+To learn more about the event see the Symphony Splash website.

 For a list of other concerts performed by the symphony see the Victoria Symphony Orchestra website.